-Markets tumble on growing tariffs rift between US, China
+Trump raises tariffs on Chinese goods as trade war escalates

 China will also go ahead with previously postponed import duties on U.S.-made autos and auto parts, the Finance Ministry announced.

-On Friday, Trump tweeted, “Our great American companies are hereby ordered to immediately start looking for an alternative to China, including bringing… your companies HOME and making your products in the USA.
-I will be responding to China’s Tariffs this afternoon.”
+On Friday, Trump tweeted, “Our great American companies are hereby ordered to immediately start looking for an alternative to China, including bringing… your companies HOME and making your products in the USA.”

 The White House did not immediately respond to questions about what authority the president believes he has to order private companies to change their business practices.
-And it remained unclear hours after his tweets exactly what he had in mind.

-The only update came in the form of another tweet in which Trump appeared to make light of the Dow’s fall, quipping that it was perhaps prompted by “the news that Representative Seth Moulton, whoever that may be, has dropped out of the 2020 Presidential Race!”

-David French, senior vice president of government relations at the National Retail Federation, said it was “unrealistic for American retailers to move out of the world’s second largest economy … Our presence in China allows us to reach Chinese customers and develop overseas markets.
+French at the National Retail Federation said it was “unrealistic for American retailers to move out of the world’s second largest economy … Our presence in China allows us to reach Chinese customers and develop overseas markets.

 Jay Foreman, CEO of Basic Fun!, a Boca Raton, Florida, toy company that imports from China said Trump’s statements were outrageous.